josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 I wrote briefly about [Block Lab](https://wordpress.org/plugins/block-lab/) in my post on [going headless with Gridsome](https://api.joshcollinsworth.com/a-new-headless-site-with-gridsome/), but I find it to be such a handy plugin that I thought I'd write just a bit more in depth on what it does and how to use it, as well as how I've adapted it specifically to my workflow in writing content for a headless WordPress site.

 ## What is Block Lab and what does it do?

 First things first: Block Lab is a WordPress plugin that simplifies the process of creating custom blocks to use in the block editor, AKA Gutenberg, the new content editor in WordPress 5.0.

+<Callout class="former-highlight">Block Lab is a plugin that helps you create your own custom blocks with minimal code&nbsp;required.</Callout>

 Ordinarily, you're restricted to the types of blocks WordPress includes by default—the standard text, headings, dividers, images, quotes, etc.—and if you need something more specialized, you'd either have to install a third-party plugin with the type of block you want, or you'd have to get your hands dirty writing a pretty good deal of custom code.
 Block Lab is something of a best-of-both hybrid of those two choices.

 Block Lab is a plugin that helps you create your own custom blocks with minimal code required.

-<Callout class="former-highlight">Block Lab is a plugin that helps you create your own custom blocks with minimal code required.</Callout>

 There are three main steps to this process: